 Measures 15 X 20 inches (38 X 51cm), perforated down the middle so that you can tear it in half if it's too big (= two pieces of 15 X 10 inches each).
+You can also cut it with scissors to make dozens of smaller pieces.

 Unless you have a major spill (an entire bottle of acid) each sheet will last many months.